uajqq/weewx-belchertown-new/README.md

 * `mm` is the minute with a leading 0, like 08.
 If you don't want the leading 0, use `m`.

 ## Raspberry Pi Console
 Belchertown skin comes with a smaller website tailored for the Raspberry Pi 3.5" TFT screen.
-I personally use this as a second console, and it works great.
 When used with MQTT Websockets, the timeout is disabled by default so it's always connected.
 If there's a connection error, the Pi page will keep retrying to connect to the MQTT Websocket server.
 This means once you're setup you can set it and forget it.

 If you're interested in this type of setup, you'll need these items:
 * A Raspberry Pi.
 I'm using the [Raspberry Pi 3 B+](https://amzn.to/2MReZhz) model